tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 Tomorrow too.

-So while the internet was trying to process one man crossing into trillionaire territory, I was also thinking about alerts, weekend coverage, Monday first response, and the strange feeling of being available when the week is supposed to belong to me.
+So while the internet was trying to process a headline about historic wealth, I was also thinking about alerts, weekend coverage, Monday first response, and the strange feeling of being available when the week is supposed to belong to me.

 That contrast stayed with me.